arklumpus/VectSharp/Readme.md

 ```
 This code produces a document with three rectangles: the grey one at the top links to the GitHub home page, while the red one in the middle is a hyperlink to the blue one at the bottom.
 Links in PDF documents can refer to objects that are in a different page than the one containing the link.

 The public classes and methods are [fully documented](https://arklumpus.github.io/VectSharp) (with interactive examples created using Blazor), and you can find a (much) more detailed code example in [MainWindow.xaml.cs](https://github.com/arklumpus/VectSharp/blob/master/VectSharp.Demo/MainWindow.xaml.cs).
 A detailed guide about 3D graphics in VectSharp.ThreeD is available in the [`VectSharp.ThreeD`](https://github.com/arklumpus/VectSharp/tree/master/VectSharp.ThreeD) folder.
+Further example code for animations is available in the [DemoAnimation project](https://github.com/arklumpus/VectSharp/blob/master/VectSharp.DemoAnimation/MainWindow.axaml.cs).

 ## Font libraries